-The Ripper Group, shared a wide array of the work they do with the Westpac Life Saving Program, and the work being completed in rescue, training and many new emerging areas.
+The Ripper Group, shared a wide array of the work they do with the Westpac Life Saving Program, and the work in many new emerging areas.
 The CEO of this group noted that ‘the data collected from drones is the new oil, and that the analytics of this is like a engine’, highlighting the incredible growth of this area in the last 10 to 15 years.

 Also covered were the requirements for becoming a drone pilot, and gaining accreditation in this area.
 Many students and parents were particularly interested in this aspect of the evening.
 A huge thank you must go to Virginia Ellis who coordinates the iSTEAM program at Barker and to all the staff involved in teaching this area.
 It was a great event and we look forward to future presentations in this space.